QuadraLogics/QuadraLogics.github.io/_training/DevOpsMasterArchitect.md

 ServicesHeading: Key Features

-Services1H: 72 hours workshop
+Services1H: 60 hours workshop
-Services1: 72 hours of the hands-on workshop.
+Services1: 60 hours of the hands-on workshop.
 In-depth coverage of Basic to Advanced topics, ideal for beginners and experienced.
-45 hours of workshop content & 24 hours LIVE doubt clearing session included.
+45 hours of workshop content &  LIVE doubt clearing session included.

 Services2H: 200+ hands-on Use-case scenarios
 Services2: The program includes 200+ hands-on scenarios and 1 hands-on capstone project to ensure learning is more practical than just being theoretical.